milestonesys/mipsdk-samples-component/VideoViewer2WayAudio/README.md

 ---
 description: The VideoViewer2WayAudio sample can show live and recorded video from one camera.
-After connecting to a server, the user selects what camera to show via the ItemPickerForm.
+After connecting to a server, the user selects what camera to show via the ItemPickerWpfWindow.
 keywords: Component integration
 lang: en-US
 title: Video Viewer 2-way Audio